Turning Average (or even poor) Recordings into Hit Records!

 To be fair, celebrity mixers in the top 1% like Chris Lord-Alge, Andrew Scheps, Tony Maserati, etc. have earned their way to the top with blood sweat and tears which has consequently given them access to not only the top artists in the world, but the best recordings tracked by the best recording engineers on the planet.

-This article is no slam to them or anything you may have learned from them on the internet but rather to present a more realistic set of skills and techniques to help you turn average or even poor recordings into great mixes.
+This article is no slam to them or anything you may have learned from them but rather to present a more realistic set of skills and techniques to help you turn average or even poor recordings into great mixes.

 Today, I want to share what I’ve found to be must know skills for all of us mixers not named CLA, Scheps, Pensado, or any A-list/celebrity mixer for that matter.